TissueMAPS/TissueMAPS/README.md

 This will also auto-watch files and rebuild the code as necessary.
 A node-based development server will be started that will serve your files directly, so you don't need to setup NGINX.
+You can reach this server by visiting http://localhost:8002 with your browser.

 ## Building the modified openlayers source code